Moubarak-01/Moubarak-Media-Insights-AI-2/README.md

   - **Persistent History**: Chat history is saved per-section to `localStorage`, tied to the user's email.
   - **Responsive Design**: A fluid layout that works beautifully on both desktop and mobile devices.

+## 🔧 Recent Updates & Engineering Challenges

+We recently overhauled the core rendering engine and UI stability to support advanced mathematical discourse and smoother interactions.

+### 1. Advanced Math Rendering (The "Flashing" Fix)
+* **The Challenge**: Initially, using `marked` with a manual `KaTeX` render pass caused math formulas to "flash" between raw LaTeX (`$$...$$`) and rendered output during real-time streaming.
+The renderer couldn't keep up with the token stream, leading to visual artifacts.
+* **The Solution**: We migrated the entire markdown engine to **`react-markdown`** with `remark-math` and `rehype-katex`.
+This processes math *during* the parse phase rather than after, ensuring equations render instantly and stay stable, even while the AI is still typing.

+### 2. Viewport & Scroll Stabilization
+* **The Challenge**: As chat history grew, the entire page body would scroll, pushing the header off-screen.
+Additionally, the auto-scroll logic (`scrollIntoView`) was too aggressive, causing the whole browser window to jitter during generation.
+* **The Solution**:
+    * Locked the main application container to `h-screen overflow-hidden` to prevent body scroll.
+    * Replaced `scrollIntoView` with direct DOM manipulation (`scrollTop = scrollHeight`) to constrain scrolling strictly to the chat bubble container.

+### 3. Strict LaTeX Enforcement
+* **The Update**: Implemented a "Strict Math" system prompt layer that forces the AI models to adhere to standard `$$` block and `$` inline syntax, ensuring flawless compatibility with our new rendering engine.

+### 4. UI Refinements
+* **New Feature**: Added a "Copy Prompt" button next to user messages.
+* **Layout Fix**: Solved a spacing issue where the copy button floated too far from short messages by optimizing the message container width (`w-fit` instead of `w-full`).

 ## 🛠️ Tech Stack

 - **Frontend**: [React](https://reactjs.org/) 19, [TypeScript](https://www.typescriptlang.org/), [Vite](https://vitejs.dev/)